alexcheng1982/jdk-loom-faq/README.md

 The platform thread which a virtual thread is assigned to is called the virtual thread's `carrier`.
 A virtual thread may be scheduled to multiple carriers during its lifetime.
 The identity of the carrier is unavailable to the virtual thread.

 JDK scheduler for virtual threads is a work-stealing `ForkJoinPool` working in FIFO mode.
 The number of platform threads used for scheduling is determined by the `parallelism`  of this `ForkJoinPool`.
 The default thread number is the same as CPU processors, which is retrieved by calling `Runtime.availableProcessors()`.
+The thread number can also be set via system property `jdk.virtualThreadScheduler.parallelism`.

 ### How are virtual threads executed?

+When executing code in virtual threads, JDK scheduler assigns the virtual thread to a platform thread.
+This is called mounting a virtual thread on a platform thread.
+The selected platform thread becomes the carrier of this virtual thread.
+After executing some code, the virtual thread may unmount from the platform thread.

+When the virtual thread is blocking on I/O or other blocking operations, it can be unmounted from the platform thread.
+When the blocking operation is finished, the virtual thread can be mounted to another platform thread for execution.
+Mounting and unmounting of virtual threads are transparent to code executed in virtual threads.

+Some blocking operations in the JDK do not unmount the virtual thread, and thus block both its carrier and the underlying OS thread.
+This is because of limitations either at the OS level or at the JDK level.
+To compensate  for the capture of the OS thread, the parallelism of the scheduler will be temporarily expanded.
+This means that the number of platform threads in the scheduler's `ForkJoinPool` may temporarily exceed the configured value.
+The maximum number of platform threads available to the scheduler can be configured with the system property `jdk.virtualThreadScheduler.maxPoolSize`.

+There are two scenarios in which a virtual thread will be pinned to its carrier and cannot be unmounted during blocking operations:

+* When it executes code inside a `synchronized` method or block,
+* When it executes a `native` method or a foreign function.

+Pinning may hinder an application's scalability.
+It a virtual thread performs a blocking operation while it's pinned, then  its carrier and the underlying OS thread are blocked for the duration of the operation.
+The scheduler doesn't compensate for pinning by expanding its parallelism.
+To avoid frequent and long-lived pinning, `synchronized` blocks or methods that run frequently and guard long I/O operations should be replaced with `java.util.concurrent.locks.ReentrantLock`.

 ## `ExecutorService`